Home Blog Meta Ads

 Optimizing the full funnel

 Meta Ads is a traffic source, not a complete sales strategy.
-If the product page doesn’t convert, if checkout has friction, if load speed is slow, you’re paying for traffic that won’t convert.
+If the product page doesn’t convert, if checkout has friction, or if load speed is slow, you’re paying for traffic that won’t convert.

 How much budget do I need to start Meta Ads for ecommerce?